Lombiq/Orchard-Training-Demo-Module/Readme.md

 ## How to start

 The module assumes that you have a good understanding of basic Orchard concepts, and that you can get around the Orchard admin area (the [official documentation](https://docs.orchardcore.net/en/dev/) and the [Dojo Course 3 tutorial series](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial) may help you with that).
-You should also be familiar with how to use Visual Studio and write C#, as well as the concepts of ASP.NET Core MVC.
+You should also be familiar with how to use Visual Studio (or any other C# IDE) and write C#, as well as the concepts of ASP.NET Core MVC.

 Before you dive deep into this module it'd be best if you make sure that you have done the following: